Caring, Professional Dental Extractions

 - Wait at least two hours before eating anything after your extraction to allow the initial blood clot to form.

-- Begin with soft foods only after the numbness wears off completely to avoid biting yourself without realising it.
+- Begin with soft foods only after the numbness has completely worn off to avoid biting yourself without realising it.
 Chewing while still numb can cause accidental injury to your cheek, tongue, or lips without you feeling it immediately.

-- Stick to cool or lukewarm soft foods (like yoghurt, mashed potatoes, or smoothies) for the first 24 hours.
+- Stick to cool or lukewarm soft foods (such as yoghurt, mashed potatoes, or smoothies) for the first 24 hours.

 - Avoid chewing on the extraction side for several days, especially if the extraction was surgical or involved stitches.